opensafely-core/backend-server/README.md

 ### Workspace state

 Currently in `/srv/high_privacy` and `/srv/medium_privacy`.
-Files owned by `jobrunner` user.
+Files owned by `opensafely` user.
 Medium privacy files can be read by `reviewers` group.

 ### job-runner